 A student who fails to satisfy the Examiners in an examination, and who has yet to satisfy the conditions to be considered for the relevant award, may be permitted to re-sit the examination up to a maximum of three (3) number of attempts (as specified in 5.9).
 A student shall not be permitted more than three (03) sittings for the examination of any course unit.
 A course unit which student has been failed must be retaken at the next immediate occasion of the relevant semester.
-If a student does not take the examination at the next immediate occasion, or if a student is not eligible for an examination (due to inadequate attendance, etc.), unless a valid medical certificate is submitted, those are considered as attempts.
+If a student does not take the examination (due to inadequate attendance, etc.), unless a valid medical certificate is submitted, those are considered as attempts.
 Students are not permitted to sit an examination if he/she has completed seven academic years from the date of admission to the University.
 However, grace chance can be considered by the university under special circumstances and if the candidates make a formal request to the Dean for grace chance at first two weeks of the particular semester.